 How long are the concerts?

-The concerts are designed to last no longer than two hours – we average right around one hour and 30 minutes.
+The concerts are designed to last no longer than an hour and a half – we average right around one hour and twenty minutes.

 What should I wear to the concerts?

 The usual attire is “dress casual” unless it is an outdoor concert.
 Then “very” casual is the dress code.

 How much do concerts cost and when do tickets go on sale?

 Are symphony concerts appropriate for children?

 This is an individual choice.
 We welcome families, including those with kids of all ages.
 Many smaller children may get restless.
-However, we always provide opportunities for audience participation and he/she will enjoy watching the musicians, some of whom are probably barely older than the child!
+However, we always provide opportunities for audience participation and he/she will enjoy watching the musicians, a few may be skilled high school seniors!

 What provisions are made for attendees with disabilities?